 *Brows furrowed, chewing pen* I wrote “Reading, writing, music, painting”

 How many hours do you spend doing what you like doing:

 – Per week

 I was floored.
 And it has been on my mind ever since.

 What is this life, if full of care, we have no time to stand or stare?

 Sometimes the simplest cues can lead you to some major discoveries.
-I forgot that a life without fun and pleasure is no life at all; it is a godamn business organizer with no room for smudges or spontaneity.
+I forgot that a life without fun and pleasure is no life at all; it is a goddamn business organizer with no room for smudges or spontaneity.

 I love painting.
 There is a certain sense of freedom, creative and spiritual that I experience from giving in to the magic of colours.
 It is a powerful experience…not caring about paint smudges or water on the floor or colouring outside the lines.
-It is a wonderous realization that order can create perfection but beauty comes from the unfettered, the unplanned, the spontaneous…the free spirit.
+It is a wondrous realization that order can create perfection but beauty comes from the unfettered, the unplanned, the spontaneous…the free spirit.

 I think I’ve found a way out of the dungeon.
 Here’s one result: